Increasing Domain Infill Asymptotics for Stochastic Differential Equations Driven by Fractional Brownian Motion: Introduction

 In our asymptotics framework, we establish strong consistency of the maximum likelihood estimators ($MLE$s) of $\beta$ and $H$ and asymptotic normality of the $MLE$ of $\beta$, under mild assumptions.
 We also prove strong consistency of the posterior distribution of $(\beta,H)$ and asymptotic normality of the posterior of $\beta$, in the same increasing domain infill asymptotics framework.

 For convenience, in the rest of our paper, we shall often denote ``$SDE$ driven by fractional Brownian motion" simply by ``fractional $SDE$".
 The roadmap of our paper is structured as follows.
 In Section \ref{sec:overview}, we provide an overview of the $SDE$ driven by fractional Brownian motion that we undertake in this work, and in Section \ref{sec:discussion} we include a brief discussion of the main issues involved in the existing attempts of statistical inference in fractional $SDE$s.
 The modeled and the true likelihoods under discretization are presented in Section \ref{sec:likelihoods}.
 We establish strong consistency of the $MLE$ of $(\beta,H)$ in Section \ref{sec:strong_consistency_MLE}, assuming compact parameter space.
 Asymptotic normality of the $MLE$ of $\beta$ is established in Section \ref{sec:normality_beta}, when $H$ is estimated by its corresponding $MLE$.
 In the same section it is shown that compact parameter space for $\beta$ is unnecessary for either strong consistency or asymptotic normality of the $MLE$ of $\beta$.
 Inconsistency of the $MLE$ of $\beta$ when $H$ is estimated by any inconsistent estimator, is established in Section \ref{sec:incons_beta}.
 In Section \ref{sec:bayesian_consistency}, we prove strong consistency of the posterior distribution of $(\beta,H)$, which is shown to hold even when the parameter space of $\beta$ is non-compact.
-In the same section we also prove that when $H$ is estimated by its $MLE$, the posterior distribution of $\beta$ asymptotically concentrates on Kullback-Leibler neighborhoods.
+In the same section we also show the types of neighborhoods the posterior distribution of $\beta$ asymptotically concentrates on when $H$ is estimated by its $MLE$.
 Asymptotic normality of the posterior of $\beta$ when $H$ is estimated by its $MLE$, is established in Section \ref{sec:posterior_normaility}.
-In Section \ref{sec:simstudy} we illustrate classical and Bayesian inference when the time domain is relatively small, a situation important for practical considerations.
 Finally, in Section \ref{sec:conclusion}, we summarize our contributions, make concluding remarks and provide directions for future research.
-The auxiliary results are relegated to the Appendix.
+The proofs of our results, some associated technical lemmas and their proofs, as well as some existing technical overview are relegated to a supplement, whose sections, tables and figures have the prefix ``S-" when referred to in this paper.
+Additionally, in the supplement, we provide details on a simulation experiment and a real data analysis involving close price.